sudam-chavan/internet-controlled-switch/README.md

     "messageFormat": "json"
   }
 ```
- - Make sure you have updated device id and device token fields in arduino sketch as well as in android code.
+ - After cloning this project, make sure you have updated device id and device token fields in arduino sketch as well as in an android code.
- - Make connections like below schematic and you are good to go :)
+ - Finally, connect all components as shown in below image and power it up.

  ![Alt text](images/connections.jpg?raw=true "Connections schematic")

+Thats it!!!!
+Once the status LED connected to ESP8266 glows, you can use android app to control the relay(to which you can connect any electric appliance) connected to it from anywhere in the world.

 ## References
  - [Introduction to Artik cloud](https://developer.artik.cloud/documentation/introduction/)